The strong link between glutathione deficiency and autoimmune disease

-(NaturalHealth365) More than 100 different diseases – including rheumatoid arthritis, type 1 diabetes and inflammatory bowel disease – have an autoimmune component that turns into the immune system attacking the body’s own organs, tissues and cells.
-A major cause of all this pain and suffering (less publicized by Western medicine) is the ever-increasing barrage of environmental toxins and stressors depleting our bodies’ stores of disease-fighting glutathione.
+(NaturalHealth365) More than 100 different health problems – including joint and skin pain, blood sugar imbalances and gut disorders – have an autoimmune component that turns into the immune system attacking the body’s own organs, tissues and cells.
+A major cause of all this pain and suffering (less publicized by Western medicine) is the ever-increasing barrage of environmental toxins and stressors depleting our bodies’ stores of glutathione. (often referred to as, GSH)

 Simply put, why would anyone be surprised that the incidence of autoimmune diseases has spiked in recent years.
-(In fact, the American Autoimmune Related Diseases Association estimates that a shocking 50 million Americans currently suffer from some form of autoimmune disease).
+In fact, the American Autoimmune Related Diseases Association estimates that a shocking 50 million Americans currently suffer from some form of autoimmune problems.

-Important point: Research has shown that people suffering from autoimmune disease virtually always have low levels of glutathione.
-Having optimal levels of this ‘master antioxidant,’ however, helps to modulate immune system reactions and alleviate autoimmune disorders.
+Important point: Research has shown that people suffering with an autoimmune disorder virtually always have low levels of GSH.
+Conversely, having optimal levels of this “master antioxidant,” can help to modulate immune system reactions and reduce your risk of problems.

-Step one: What is the purpose of glutathione?
+Step one: What is the purpose of glutathione (GSH)?

 Glutathione, the body’s most powerful antioxidant, is a powerful detoxifier that binds to toxins and helps to eliminate them.
 It is also critical for immune function, and for controlling inflammation and oxidative damage.

-Proper glutathione activity modulates cell proliferation and protects mitochondria, the cells’ “powerhouses.”
+Proper GSH activity modulates cell proliferation and protects mitochondria, the cells’ “powerhouses.”
 It also helps to promote peak physical functioning, while increasing muscle tone and stamina.

-Don’t forget: the body’s ability to prevent – and recover from – chronic disease depends on its ability to produce and maintain high levels of this life-sustaining molecule.
+Don’t forget: the body’s ability to prevent – and recover from – chronic health issues depend on its ability to produce and maintain high levels of this life-sustaining molecule.

-Glutathione is synthesized in the body from the amino acids cysteine, glycine and glutamine.
-And, so, while the body produces lavish amounts in our youthful years, glutathione levels actually decline as a normal part of the aging process.
+GSH is synthesized in the body from the amino acids cysteine, glycine and glutamine.
+And, so, while the body produces lavish amounts in our youthful years, glutathione levels tend to decline as a normal part of the aging process.

 Keep in mind, there are many factors that drain glutathione from the body, including: pharmaceutical drugs, environmental pollutants, hormonal imbalances, lack of sleep, obesity, sedentary lifestyle, poor diet and alcohol use.

-Glutathione exists in the body in two different forms: reduced glutathione and oxidized glutathione.
+Glutathione exists in the body in two different forms: reduced GSH and oxidized GSH.

 Reduced glutathione is the form that actively combats free radicals.
 However, in the process, it gains an extra unpaired electron and becomes unstable, turning into oxidized glutathione.